tmzh/wordle/README.md

 # The game
 The game is about guessing a five-letter word which changes every day.
 You get six tries to get it right.
 After every guess, the game tells you whether any of your letters are in the secret word and whether they are in the correct place.

 My initial attempts involved getting 5-letter words from a well-known corpus like NLTK.
-The wordle website uses two dictionaries.
+But it turns out that wordle uses a two smaller dictionaries which can be extracted from Javascript.
 The challenges are from the first dictionary which is a smaller one consisting of more familiar words.
 The second word list is a larger one, which consists of words that are accepted as guesses.
+Using a dictionary may sound like cheating, but I just wanted workout the mechanics of a solver for the game.

 ## Base solution
 The game is very similar to Master Mind game (which in turn is similar to even older game Bulls and Cow).
-Donald Knuth's master mind algorithm is .
-The algorith works as follows:
+As a base solution we can use Donald Knuth's Master Mind algorithm.
+The algorithm works as follows:
 1. Create a set of candidates
 2. Play an initial guess from this list and get the response
 3. If the response is all green (`ggggg`) game is won
 4. Otherwise, filter the candidate list to contain only those words that would give the response that we got.
-For example, if we guessed `ether` and got a response `rgggg` then we can reduce our candidate space to [`other`, `ither]
+For example, if we guessed `ether` and got a response `rgggg` then we can reduce our candidate space to [`other`, `ither`]
 5. Use a scoring strategy to choose the next best guess and repeat

-Here is a python implementation:
+Here is an abstract python implementation of parts of this algorithm:

 ```python
 class Solver(ABC):